mingai-nexucore/mingai-nexucore.github.io/README.md

 # MingAI
 > A fast, modern AI assistant built for productivity, coding, and creative thinking.

 **MingAI** is a sleek, single-file web chat interface powered by AI.
-Built by **NexuCore**, it features a polished dark/light UI, persistent chat history, streaming responses, image generation, file attachments, web search, multi-language support, and customizable AI behavior — all with zero backend required.
+Built by **NexuCore**, it features a polished dark/light UI, persistent chat history, streaming responses, image generation, image vision, file attachments, text-to-speech, web search, multi-language support, and customizable AI behavior — all with zero backend required.

 ---